helephant/helephant.github.io/architectural-patterns/apis/evolving-apis/expand-contract.md

 ## Applicability

-This pattern is useful in many situations where the owner of the API and the client are independently deployable:
+This pattern is useful in many situations where a service and the client that consume it are independently deployable:

+* Evolving internal or publically available APIs
+* Changing the independently deployable parts of a single service in an iterative way
+* Being able to releasing changes to a data store that an application or service relies on
 * Within a single codebase when refactoring
-* Being able to releasing changes to a data store that an application or service relies on
-* Changing the independently deployable parts of a single service in an iterative way
-* Evolving internal or publically available APIs

 ## Challenges